kitt-browser/dev-docs/ChromeApis.md

 ### [`chrome.webNavigation`](https://developer.chrome.com/extensions/webNavigation)

+> In general, `processId` parameter has no effect as "output" parameter (listener config) and is fixed to 0 as "input" callback parameter.
+Every iOS application runs as only one process, hence all tabs are running in it and there is no `processId` differentiation.

 For `filter` parameter, the `url` array objects type [**events.UrlFilter**](http://developer.chrome.com/extensions/events.html#type-UrlFilter) is fully implemented.

 In the lack of authoritative specification, the following behaviors were confirmed by testing against Chrome browser: